The CNY entrepreneurship ecosystem is why this Jersey girl chose Syracuse. Here’s my story….

 Syracuse is a medium sized city that knows innovation and entrepreneurship is how we are bouncing back from our industrial downfall.
-Leaders across industries are easier to get in touch with and many are willing to meet you for coffee and share their expertise if you ask.
+Leaders across industries are easier to get in touch with, and many are willing to meet you for coffee and share their expertise if you ask.
 Potential is everywhere and change is mandatory.
 Community issues like poverty, public education, economic development and poor urban planning are all on the civic agenda.
 I am seeing constant progress and an influx of the young, motivated, and innovative who are deciding to stay.
 I am one of those people, excited to continue growing and sharing my skills.

 Syracuse has a long way to go, but I am grateful for all I have found here and genuinely believe in a thriving future full of creatives, startups, local restaurants, pride, and prosperity.
 I look forward to helping in any way I can.